gerardwr/P8Apps/README.md

-NOTE : This repository is forked from https://github.com/jeffmer/P8Apps After forking the content of this repository has changed, for the original version go to the link above All credits for the excellent work go to @jeffmer
+NOTE : This repository is forked from https://github.com/jeffmer/P8Apps.

+After forking the content of the above repo, the content of this forked repository has changed, for the original version go to the link above

+All credits for the excellent work go to @jeffmer
 ========================================================================